jamisonordway/ruby_exercisms/README.md

 https://exercism.io/about

-This is a log of coding practice using Exercism for Ruby.
+This is a log of my coding practice using Exercism for Ruby.